-Portions of this section were sourced from the Hospital Association of San Diego & Imperial Counties 2022 Community Health Needs Assessment (HASD&IC 2022 CHNA).
+13 Portions of this section were sourced from the Hospital Association of San Diego and Imperial Counties 2022 Community Health Needs Assessment (HASD&IC 2022 CHNA).
 Primary sources used by HASD&IC to develop this material are cited throughout.
-According to the World Health Organization (WHO), equity is the absence of unfair, avoidable or remediable differences among groups of people, whether those groups are defined socially, economically, demographically or geographically or by other dimensions of inequality (e.g., sex, gender, ethnicity, disability or sexual orientation).
+14 According to the World Health Organization (WHO), equity is the absence of unfair, avoidable or remediable differences among groups of people, whether those groups are defined socially, economically, demographically or geographically or by other dimensions of inequality (e.g., sex, gender, ethnicity, disability or sexual orientation).
 Health is a fundamental human right.
 Health equity is achieved when everyone can attain their full potential for health and well-being (WHO, 2022).

-&lt;sup>15 Speedtrack, Inc.; U.S. Census Bureau.
+15 Speedtrack, Inc.; U.S. Census Bureau.

-&lt;sup>16 Latino includes individuals and communities from Mexico, Central and South America, and the Caribbean.
+16 Latino includes individuals and communities from Mexico, Central and South America and the Caribbean.

-&lt;sup>17 Asian/Pacific Islander, API or AAPI, refers to people from East Asia, Southeast Asia, the Indian Subcontinent, Hawaii, Samoa, Guam, Fiji, and other South Pacific Islands or to describe people of Asian/Pacific Islander descent.
+17 Asian/Pacific Islander, API or AAPI, refers to people from East Asia, Southeast Asia, the Indian Subcontinent, Hawaii, Samoa, Guam, Fiji and other South Pacific Islands or to describe people of Asian/Pacific Islander descent.

-&lt;sup>18 Unfortunately, because of how the Census data are collected, we do not clearly understand how many San Diegans are Middle Eastern, African, or Southeast Asian.
+18 Unfortunately, because of how Census data are collected, we do not clearly understand how many San Diegans are Middle Eastern, African or Southeast Asian.
 This information is critical to understanding the needs of San Diego's diverse communities.
-County of San Diego HHSA, Public Health Services (PHS), Community Health Statistics Unit (CHSU) (2021), Demographic Profiles, 2019; U.S. Census Bureau, American Community Survey 2015-2019.
+19 County of San Diego HHSA, PHS, CHSU (2021), Demographic Profiles, 2019; U.S. Census Bureau, American Community Survey 2015-2019.